 \subsection{Related work}

 Having set up our model and notation, let us now relate it to past work in the area.
-The Dawid-Skene model~\cite{dawid1979maximum} is the dominant model for crowd labeling, and has been widely studied~\cite{karger2011iterative, karger2011budget, ghosh2011moderates,liu2012variational, gao2013minimax, dalvi2013aggregating, zhang2014spectral}.
-Some papers have studied models beyond the Dawid-Skene model.
-In a recent work, Khetan and Oh~\cite{khetan2016reliable} analyze an extension of the Dawid-Skene model where a vector $\probInt \in \reals^\numwork$, capturing the abilities of the workers, is supplemented with a second vector $\hardstar \in [0,1]^\numques$, and the likelihood of worker $i$ correctly answering question $j$ is set as $\probInt_i \hardstar_j + (1 - \probInt_i) \hardstar_j$.
+For the problem of crowd labeling, the Dawid-Skene model~\cite{dawid1979maximum} is the dominant paradigm, and has been widely studied~\cite{karger2011iterative, karger2011budget, ghosh2011moderates,liu2012variational, gao2013minimax, dalvi2013aggregating, zhang2014spectral}.
+Some papers have studied models that generalize the Dawid-Skene model.
+In a recent work, Khetan and Oh~\cite{khetan2016reliable} analyze an extension of the Dawid-Skene model where a vector $\probInt \in \reals^\numwork$, capturing the abilities of the workers, is supplemented with a second vector \mbox{$\hardstar \in [0,1]^\numques$,} and the likelihood of worker $i$ correctly answering question $j$ is set as $\probInt_i (1 - \hardstar_j + (1 - \probInt_i) \hardstar_j)$.
 Although this model now has $(\numwork + \numques)$ parameters instead of just $\numwork$ as in the Dawid-Skene model, it retains parametric-type assumptions.
 Each worker and each question is described by a single parameter, and in this model the probability of correctness takes a specific form governed by these parameters.
 In contrast, in the permutation-based model each worker-question pair is described by a single parameter.
-Our permutation-based model forms a strict superset of this class.
-Zhou et al.~\cite{zhou2012learning,zhou2015regularized} propose algorithms based on models that are more general than the Dawid-Skene model, governed by a certain minimax entropy principle; however, these algorithms have yet to be rigorously analyzed.
-While the present paper addresses the setting of binary labels with symmetric error probabilities, several of these prior works also address settings with more than two classes, and where the probability of error of a worker may be asymmetric across the classes.
-We defer a further detailed comparison of our main results with those in earlier works to Section~\ref{SecPriorSubopt}.
+Our permutation-based model forms a strict superset of this class. {Zhou et al.~\cite{zhou2012learning,zhou2015regularized} propose a model based on a certain minimax entropy principle, whereas Whitehill et al.~\cite{whitehill2009whose} propose a parameter-based model that also incorporates question difficulties.
+However, the algorithms proposed in these papers~\cite{zhou2012learning,zhou2015regularized,whitehill2009whose} have yet to be rigorously analyzed. }